t04glovern/azure-iot-trashe/instructions/11_queue_process.md

     --output tsv
 ```

-Editthe file called `local.settings.json` with the following settings
+Edit the file called `local.settings.json` with the following settings

 ```json
 {